Get My Top 25 Viral Recipes!

 • Step Two: Whisk together vinegar, sugar, salt, and pepper in a small bowl and pour over the summer garden veggies.
 Chill in the fridge for about an hour before serving.

-Donya’s Tips For Making Southern Style Pickles
+Donya’s Best Tips For Cucumber and Onion Fridge Pickles

 Glass mason jars filled with homemade cucumber and onion pickles in a vinegar brine, sitting on a wooden surface.
 Whole cucumbers in a bowl and scattered peppercorns are visible in the background, adding a rustic touch.